 Brush some wood glue into the slots and onto the edges about to be joined.
-Fill the slots with wood biscuits, clamp the boards and let the glue dry.
+Fill the slots with wood biscuits, clamp the boards, and let the glue dry.

 Since the piece was small I used feather boards to hold it in place while I slid the stock through.

 Some kind of basic system is necessary to hold the wood in place on the tub so it doesn’t slip around and fall in.
-We measured the interior width of our tub and installed a very simply cleat system that locks the caddy in place securely.
+We measured the interior width of our tub and installed a very simple cleat system that locks the caddy in place securely.

-The process went something like this: measure from the wall to interior left side of the tub.
+The process went something like this: measure from the wall to the interior left side of the tub.
 Measure the distance between the two sides of the tub, inside measurement.
 Finally, measure the width of the exterior tub wall on the right side.
 Mark these measurements onto the tub caddy and glue walnut cleats onto the bottom of the main board at these locations for a total of 3 cleats.

 In theory, you only need the two right cleats which grab the exterior wall of the tub, however, the left cleat is nice because it locks everything in place tightly.

-Since the walnut is going to be used in a water-y environment, we sealed everything with two coats of a water based spar varnish urethane from Varathane.
+Since the walnut is going to be used in a watery environment, we sealed everything with two coats of a water-based spar varnish urethane from Varathane.
 It goes on a little milky but dries with a nice satin clear finish.
 Very easy stuff to work with.